Our open-air heated swimming pools are Closed for the season!

 - Be able to swim 50m of a recognized swimming stroke

-Admission to the inflatable is at the Lifeguards discretion.
+Admission to the inflatable session is at the Lifeguards discretion.

 Try to accommodate customers with specific cultural medical or other requirements.
 Our policy is customer safety at all times.